A topic from the subject of Standardization in Chemistry.

 Chemical safety standards are essential for minimizing the risks associated with working with chemicals.
 These standards cover a wide range of topics, including the proper handling, storage, and disposal of chemicals, as well as the use of personal protective equipment and the development of emergency response plans.

-By following chemical safety standards, individuals can help to protect themselves and others from the risks associated with working with chemicals.
+By following chemical safety standards, individuals can help protect themselves and others from the risks associated with working with chemicals.

 Chemical Safety Standards

 Chemical safety standards are guidelines established to ensure the safe handling, storage, and disposal of chemicals to protect human health and the environment.
+These standards aim to minimize risks associated with chemical exposure throughout their lifecycle, from manufacturing and transportation to usage and disposal.

 Key Points: